maddog19527/maddog19527/README.md

 # Michael Griffin

 ## Bio
+-Marketing Mix Modeler, specializing in usage of OLS and Bayesian Regression techniques to measure marketing effectiveness.

 -Current Master's Degree Candidate in Data Science at Pace University, with an expected graduation date of May 2026.

 -B.A., University of Michigan; History, Creative Writing and Literature (2017)